AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## PolyIC Larvae
 **Data collection and experiments**

-- Conduct testing in the lab and resazurin assay in March
+- Conduct testing in the lab and resazurin assay in March (Ariana)
+- Conduct survival testing in the lab (Madeline)
 - Measure size from December, January, February images for growth (Madeline)
 - RNA extractions and RNAseq analyses

 ## Oyster 2025 Stress Hardening
 **Planning**

-- Design spring-summer oyster stress hardening projects
+- Design spring-summer oyster stress hardening projects  to include heat and aerial exposure treatments
-- Design spring-summer oyster spawning/larval projects
+- Ask Neil about timeline on sending new seed

 ## Planning and funding